HabanaAI/Model-References/PyTorch/computer_vision/detection/yolox/README.md

 The following are the changes made to the training scripts:

 * Added source code to enable training on CPU.
-* Added source code to support Habana devices.
+* Added source code to support Gaudi devices.

-   * Enabled Habana Mixed Precision data type.
+   * Enabled HMP data type.

-   * Added support to run training in lazy mode.
+   * Added support to run training in Lazy mode.

    * Re-implemented loss function with TorchScript and deployed the function to CPU.

-   * Enabled distributed training with Habana HCCL backend on 8 HPUs.
+   * Enabled distributed training with HCCL backend on 8 HPUs.

    * mark_step() is called to trigger execution.